Hotmoka/io-hotmoka-closeables/README.md

 A closure lock is an object that, when locked, stops the creation of further method scopes with an exception.
-It can be used to guarantee that, after a closeable object has been closed, then all outstanding calls to its methods can run to completion but new calls to its methods lead to an exception.
+It can be used to guarantee that, after a closeable object has been closed, all outstanding calls to its methods can run to completion but new calls to its methods lead to an exception.

 The simplest use is to extend the `AbstractAutoCloseableWithLock` class as follows: